stellar/scp-proofs/README.md

    `FBA.thy`.

-**Caveat 3**: If those axioms are inconsistent (i.e. lead to a contradiction when taken together), the proofs mean nothing.
+**Caveat 3**: If those axioms are inconsistent (i.e. lead to a contradiction when taken together), the proofs are meaningless.
 We verified 4 and 5 in Isabelle/HOL, but there is no mechanically-checked link between the Ivy axioms and the Isabelle/HOL theory.
 Thus there is still the possibility that of a typo.

-**TODO**: It might be possible to use Ivy to check that the axioms have a model, which would rule out any inconsistency.
+**TODO**: It should be possible to use Ivy to check that the axioms have a model, which would rule out any inconsistency.

 Abstracting slices away may see like a bold step.
 However, the model still